xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_VPU.rst

     * - ``KEY_VPU_PRINT_RECEIVE_TENSOR_TIME``
       - ``YES`` / ``NO``
       - ``NO``
       - Add device-side time spent waiting for input to PerformanceCounts.
-See `Data Transfer Pipelining <#VPU_DATA_TRANSFER_PIPELINING>`__ section for details.
+See the `Data Transfer Pipelining <#VPU_DATA_TRANSFER_PIPELINING>`__ section for details.
     * - ``KEY_VPU_IGNORE_IR_STATISTIC``
       - ``YES`` / ``NO``
       - ``NO``
       - VPU plugin could use statistic present in IR in order to try to improve calculations precision.
-If you don't want statistic to be used enable this option.
+This option is enabled to exclude the statistic.
     * - ``KEY_VPU_CUSTOM_LAYERS``
       - path to XML file
       - empty string
-      - This option allows to pass XML file with custom layers binding.
-If layer is present in such file, it would be used during inference even if the layer is natively supported.
+      - This option allows passing XML file with custom layers binding.
+If a layer is present in such file, it will be used during inference even if the layer is natively supported.

 .. _VPU_DATA_TRANSFER_PIPELINING:

 Data Transfer Pipelining
 ~~~~~~~~~~~~~~~~~~~~~~~~

-MYRIAD plugin tries to pipeline data transfer to/from device with computations.
-While one infer request is executed, the data for next infer request can be uploaded to device in parallel.
+MYRIAD plugin tries to pipeline data transfer to/from a device with computations.
+While one infer request is executed, the data for the next infer request can be uploaded to a device in parallel.
 The same applies to result downloading.

 ``KEY_VPU_PRINT_RECEIVE_TENSOR_TIME`` configuration parameter can be used to check the efficiency of current pipelining.
 The new record in performance counters will show the time that device spent waiting for input before starting the inference.
 In a perfect pipeline this time should be near zero, which means that the data was already transferred when new inference started.

 Troubleshooting
 ~~~~~~~~~~~~~~~

-**Get the following message when running inference with the VPU plugin: "[VPU] Cannot convert layer <layer_name> due to unsupported layer type <layer_type>"**
+**When running inference with the VPU plugin: "[VPU] Cannot convert layer <layer_name> due to unsupported layer type <layer_type>"**

-This means that your topology has a layer that is unsupported by your target VPU plugin.
-To resolve this issue, you can implement the custom layer for the target device using the :ref:`OpenVINO™ Extensibility mechanism <doxid-openvino_docs__extensibility__u_g__intro>`.
-Or, to quickly get a working prototype, you can use the heterogeneous scenario with the default fallback policy (see the :ref:`Heterogeneous execution <doxid-openvino_docs__o_v__u_g__hetero_execution>` section).
+This means that the topology has a layer unsupported by the target VPU plugin.
+To resolve this issue, the custom layer can be implemented for the target device, using the :ref:`OpenVINO™ Extensibility mechanism <doxid-openvino_docs__extensibility__u_g__intro>`.
+To quickly get a working prototype, use the heterogeneous scenario with the default fallback policy (see the :ref:`Heterogeneous execution <doxid-openvino_docs__o_v__u_g__hetero_execution>` section).
 Use the HETERO mode with a fallback device that supports this layer, for example, CPU: ``HETERO:MYRIAD,CPU``.
-For a list of VPU-supported layers, see the Supported Layers section of the :ref:`Supported Devices <doxid-openvino_docs__o_v__u_g_supported_plugins__supported__devices>` page.
+For a list of VPU-supported layers, see the **Supported Layers** section of the :ref:`Supported Devices <doxid-openvino_docs__o_v__u_g_supported_plugins__supported__devices>` page.

 Known Layers Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~